yogsototh/Scratch/content/html/en/blog/programming-language-experience.md

 More clearly, the language didn't helped you to structure your program.

-In order to limit the number of bugs, particularly for huge programs, we started to thing about how to best organize computer programs.
+In order to limit the number of bugs, particularly for huge programs, we started to thin about how to best organize computer programs.
 In the end, from the imperatives language culture, it produced the Object Oriented programming (OOP).
 Beware, the Object Oriented programming isn't a miracle.
 Proof?
 How many bug-free software do you use?
 Furthermore, OOP doesn't fit all problems.